Skip to content

 ' regular expression

-' we want to check that a string contains a date in the dd/mm/yy format
+' we want to check that a string contains a date in dd/mm/yy format

 Option Explicit

-pattern.global = true ' search for the pattern multiple times in the string
+modele.global=true ' we will search for the model several times in the chain

-' the user provides the string in which the pattern will be searched
+' the user specifies the string in which to search for the model

 Do While true

-' Compare the read string to the date template
+' the string read is compared with the date template

 ' we have at least one match